 Scope: Manage follow-up and compliance actions required under relevant environmental regulations and permits.
 Liaise with regulators and stakeholders on matters related to the Project commitments made through the environmental and public engagement processes.
-Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes
+Manage outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.
+Monthly Highlights: Completed an archaeological spot monitoring report for the southeast quadrant.

-Monthly Highlights: Continued to follow up on the Water Sustainability Act (WSA) Section 11 change approval amendment to accommodate final drainage and related designs.
-Finalized a spot monitoring report for the southeast quadrant.
 Reviewed the Design-Builder's monthly and weekly environmental reports.
-Reviewed a site planting plan that included seed mix selections.
-Received the City of Richmond Watercourse Crossing permit.
 Reviewed surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor.
-Continued to monitor and review the effectiveness of the recycled concrete aggregate material mitigation.
 Three- Month Lookahead: Continue to monitor and support archaeological spot-monitoring events.
-Continue to follow up on WSA Section 11 change approval amendment application.
 Review the Design-Builder's environmental work plans.
-Continue to monitor and review the effectiveness of the recycled concrete aggregate material mitigation, and work with Design-Builder to arrange for removal.
+Review the Design-Builder's annual report for 2023.
+Discuss annual updates to the Construction Environmental Management Plan with the Design-Builder.
+Continue to monitor and review the effectiveness of the recycled concrete aggregate material mitigation.
+Continue to monitor and provide input to Design-Builder on winter preparations.